 One problem.
 Your fridge is absolutely full.
 No problem – you’ve got two options.

 The first is to cut your pineapple into chunks and put them into an airtight container.
-A plastic tub should be much fit into the fridge than the whole uncut fruit.
+A plastic tub should be much easier to fit into the fridge than the whole uncut fruit.

-Your second option is to skip the fridge all together and turn to the freezer.
+Your second option is to skip the fridge altogether and turn to the freezer.